hightenn/hightenn/README.md

 - 💼 Artist/Former Account Executive
 - 📚 Currently learning Web Development <a href="https://www.codecademy.com/" target="_blank">@Codecademy.</a>
 - 👀 Interested in digital arts, music, and photography.
-- 🍂 Playing Ukulele, watching anime, creating digital art, and playing games in my spare time.
+- 🍂 In my spare time: I watch anime, create digital art, play games & ukulele
 - 💬 Ask, and you shall receive!
 DMs are open :)
 - ⚡ Fun fact: I took AB Multimedia Arts in college for a year.
 However, I shifted to a new course and successfully graduated as an Associate in Hotel & Restaurant Management.
 - 💯 “Our greatest glory is not in never falling, but in rising every time we fall.” —Confucius